By Luke Sumpter Reviewed by: Carles Doménech

 • It affects women more than men: Arthritis occurs in women slightly more than in men, although experts aren't entirely sure why.

-• Lack of physical activity may contribute to the condition: Arthritis affects those that report no physical activity more than those that meet physical activity recommendations
+• Lack of physical activity may contribute to the condition: Some kinds of arthritis affect those that report no physical activity more than those that meet physical activity recommendations.

 Arthritis has a massive impact on both the individual and society as a whole.
 So, it will come as no surprise that scientists are keen to find new ways to treat the condition, improve quality of life, and reduce the number of people affected.
 However, the difficulty in treatment stems from the various types of arthritis and symptoms.